Jamin Davis is dealing with some growing pains. Washington’s solution: Play him more.

 On the play, Green Bay lined up with three wide receivers to the left and tight end Robert Tonyan attached to the line on the right.
 Washington blitzed, and quarterback Aaron Rodgers spotted Tonyan running a corner route to the end zone.
 Davis had aligned himself in coverage to the inside of Tonyan, and with no receivers right, there were no Washington defenders to help Davis on the outside.
-Tonyan got a step on him and caught an easy 20-yard touchdown.
+Tonyan got a step on him and caught an easy 20-yard touchdown pass.

 Afterward, Coach Ron Rivera noted two things Davis should’ve done differently.
-First, he should’ve been more physical with Tonyan at the line to disrupt his timing, and second, he should’ve played with outside leverage.
+First, he should’ve been more physical with Tonyan at the line to disrupt his timing.
+Second, he should’ve played with outside leverage.
 Davis had help inside — safety Bobby McCain was in center field if Tonyan ran a post — so playing outside would have put him in position to defend out or corner routes.

 If Davis is to become the all-purpose linebacker Rivera drafted him to be — if he’s to step into the role former Carolina Panthers all-pro Luke Kuechly once had, as Rivera has suggested — he needs to apply these hard-earned lessons.
 The team has never doubted Davis’s athleticism, the reason he was one of the NFL draft’s fastest risers, but his struggles to parse complex offenses and process plays as they unfold have held him back.

-In the last two weeks, Rivera said the game has slowed down for Davis, unlocking his athleticism.
-Davis had been limited to a part-time role earlier in the season, averaging about 50 percent of snaps, but he played all but one of the 56 defensive snaps Sunday, a career-high.
-It appears likely that Davis will get more chances to prove this progress is real — including at the Denver Broncos this weekend.
+In the past two weeks, Rivera said the game has slowed down for Davis, unlocking his athleticism.
+Davis had been limited to a part-time role earlier in the season, averaging about 50 percent of snaps, but he played all but one of the 56 defensive snaps Sunday, a career high.
+It appears likely that Davis will get more chances to prove this progress is real — including Sunday at Denver.

 Davis was a player the Broncos “liked a lot” in the draft process, Coach Vic Fangio said, adding that he noticed while studying Washington’s game film this week that Davis has started to puzzle out NFL offenses.